 Why do huskies talk?
-It’s a question that any Siberian husky owner has asked many times, so let’s get to the bottom of this unique ability that truly separates the husky from other breeds.
+It’s a question that husky owners ask me all the time, so let’s get to the bottom of this unique ability that truly separates the husky from other breeds.

-Upon hearing a husky talk for the first time, it’s admittedly quite shocking, in a good way of course.
-But you may be thinking that dogs just bark, right? well, actually huskies don’t really even bark… Their preferred method of communication is through howling, whining, crying, and what we will discuss today, TALKING!
+You may be thinking that dogs just bark, right?
+Well, actually, huskies don’t really even bark… Instead, their preferred method of communication is through howling, whining, crying, talking, and even screaming.
+To the shock of most owners…

 Huskies are considered one of the more “talkative” breeds.
 This essentially means they vocalize their thoughts and emotions through what seems like to us, “dog talk”